NathanaelA/nativescript-openurl/README.md

 # NativeScript OpenUrl

+** PLEASE NOTE THIS PLUGIN IS NOW DEPRECIATED as of v1.30 of NativeScript.
+This plugin is NOW part of the Common Core Library. **

 A NativeScript module providing basic open url action for Android and iOS.
 The Location can be: http://, https://, tel://, mailto://, sms, facetime (iOS), etc..

+** PLEASE NOTE THIS PLUGIN IS NOW DEPRECIATED as of v1.30 of NativeScript.
+This plugin is NOW part of the Common Core Library. **

 ## License